Probiotic Foods for Kids: 6 Easy, Healthy Options

 Within our gastrointestinal tract, or gut, live trillions of bacteria.

-Of course, when you have trillions of bacteria in your gut, some of them are going to be helpful, and some not so much.
+Of course, when you have trillions of bacteria in your gut, some of them are going to be helpful, healthy bacteria, and some will be unhealthy, harmful bacteria.

-The balance of good and bad bacteria in the gut influence your health.
+The balance of good and bad bacteria in the gut influences your child’s overall health (and yours, too!).

-While research has targeted the connection between gut health and obesity, brain function, immunity and more, probiotics and fermented foods are a common recommendation for helping the gut microbiome stay balanced and healthy.
+While research has targeted the connection between digestive health and excess body fat, brain function, immune health and more, probiotics and fermented foods (or probiotic foods) are a common recommendation for helping the gut microbiome stay balanced and healthy.

 Probiotics are “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host,” according to a consensus panel from the Food and Agriculture Organization of the United Nations and World Health Organization (FAO/WHO).

-- Reduces inflammation of the gut in premature infants, and possibly prevents necrotizing enterocolitis (NEC)
+- Reduces inflammation of the digestive tract in premature infants, and possibly prevents necrotizing enterocolitis (NEC)

 - Increases the good bacteria in the microbiome of healthy, breastfed infants